Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Balancing blocks on the edge** - Explore this famous block stacking problem and see how far you can build off the edge of a table.

-Last initially checked on 2025-11-29 by Evelyn Bassett (ejb228@cam.ac.uk) and double-checked on 2025-01-11 by Jessica Trevelyan (jet81@cam.ac.uk).
+Last initially checked on 2025-11-29 by Evelyn Bassett (ejb228@cam.ac.uk) and double-checked on 2025-12-28 by Anna Ritschl Ebell (ar2182@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->